 Program Model of Training and Education

-The implementation of the summer training program coincides with the beginning of the placement in the areas of specialization (Pediatrics, Autism, Early Childhood, and Children and Trauma).
-Each area of specialization provides a comprehensive orientation to the role of the intern.
+Each area of focus also provides a comprehensive orientation to the role of the intern within their track.
 Typically, interns begin by learning through observation and through modeling of appropriate practices by a faculty mentor.
 Gradually, interns assume more responsibility as their knowledge base and clinical skills increase.
 Similar sequential, cumulative, and increasingly complex experiences are provided in both outpatient psychological assessment and outpatient psychotherapy.
 This approach is consistent across didactic seminars and clinical supervision.
-Regular meetings of core faculty and triennial review meetings (conducted October, February, and May) by all supervisors provide a forum to discuss and monitor this progress, and when necessary, to suggest modifications in the training trajectory of an individual intern.